-My colleagues at the SOJC and I are outraged and saddened by the wrongful deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and all other victims of racially motivated violence and policy brutality.
+My colleagues at the SOJC and I are outraged and saddened by the wrongful deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and all other victims of racially motivated violence and police brutality.
 The systemic racism and inequities that have affected Black people for hundreds of years are unacceptable and have to stop.

-At the SOJC, we acknowledge our own place within that system, as citizens of a nation, a state, and a university with a history of racist policies and actions that continue to harm our Black communities today.
+At the SOJC, we acknowledge our place within that system, as citizens of a nation, a state, and a university with a history of racist policies and actions that continue to harm our Black communities today.
 We profess to be a community built on strong values that reject racial injustice in all its forms.
 Now is the time to ensure those values are at the forefront of all we do.
-We must not only speak out, but take action for continued change.
+We must not only speak out but take action for continued change.

 SOJC leadership commits to listening, learning, acknowledging the role we play, and doing better.
-This includes investigating and interrogating our efforts in key areas, including curriculum, hiring practices, and support for Black students, staff, faculty, and alumni.
+This includes investigating and interrogating our efforts in critical areas, including curriculum, hiring practices, and support for Black students, staff, faculty, and alumni.
 In addition, we take responsibility for training future communicators to do a better job of supporting diverse voices and perspectives, recognizing implicit biases, and communicating anti-racist values.